ericholtz/Brogue/README.md

 Use S or K or Down-Arrow to move down
 Use D or L or Right-Arrow to move right
 Use SPACE to stand still for a turn
 Moving directly into enemies attacks them
+Press I to open the inventory
-Use TAB or ESC to open the inventory/pause menu
+Use TAB or ESC to open the pause menu

 ## Cool Cams ##
 ### Eric ###